vincsdev/RTSPVideoStreamingServer/README.md

 It provides the streaming of several video files.
 Moreover, it can take in input a folder with images to create a video file which will be streamed.

-It is avalable on Python3.
+It is available on Python3.
 I don't know if it works with Python2 because I don't want use it.

 Requirements
 ============